-When defining “louver,” you may first bring up the most common definition, a window covering that allows light in.
-But when we look at “louvers HVAC (Heating, Venting, and Air-Conditioning),” we are contemplating the louvers that take care of us when we aren’t thinking of them – those that let in air.
-Louvers, and their similarity and differences to backdraft dampers, are a fascinating subject rolled up in lined, metal slats.
+When defining an HVAC “louver,” you may first bring up the most common definition, a window covering that allows light in.
+But when we look at “louvers HVAC (Heating, Venting, and Air-Conditioning),” we are contemplating the HVAC louvers that take care of us when we aren’t thinking of them – those that let in the air.
+Louvers, and their similarity and differences to backdraft dampers, are a fascinating subjects rolled up inlined, metal slats.

 What is a Louver?